-Prom: Executive Secretary, Veterans' Advisory Committee on Environmental Hazards.
+From: Executive Secretary, Veterans' Advisory Committee on Environmental Hazards.

-Subject: Minutes of May 16-17, 1990, Meet-
+Subject: Minutes of May 16-17, 1990, Meeting.

-ing.

 1. The Veterans Advisory Committee on Environmental Hazards met on May 16 and 17, 1990.
 (The minutes of that meeting are attached.)
-It reviewed the scientific literature relating to whether there is a significant statistical association between exposure to a herbicide containing dioxin and the subsequent development of a soft tissue sarcoma.
+It reviewed the scientific literature relating to whether there is a significant statistical association between exposure to a herbicide containing dioxin and the subsequent development of a soft tissue sarcoms.
 After considering over 80 articles, the Committee concluded that the weight of the evidence was such that it was at least as likely as not that such an association existed.
 Committee members noted that work done in Sweden was strongly compelling for an association while studies done elsewhere not showing an association were also very strong.
-It was noted by Committee members that the positive studies tended to be confined to one geographic area of the world and that studies involving Vietnam veteranadid not find such an association.
-Nevertheless, in keeping with the requirement that reasonable doubt be exercised in favor of an association when the evidence is in approxlate balance, the Committee recommended that, in their-opinion, there was a significant statistical association between exposure to a herbicide containing dioxin and soft tissue sarcomas.
+It was noted by Committee members that the positive studies tended to be confined to one geographic area of the world and that studies involving Vietnam veterans that the positive studies tended to be confined to one geographic area of the world and that studies involving Vietnam veteranadid not find such an association.
+Nevertheless, in keeping with the requirement that reasonable doubt be exercised in favor of an association when the evidence is in approxiate balance, the Committee recommended that, in their opinion, there was a significant statistical association between exposure to a herbicide containing dioxin and soft tissue sarcomas.
 Several Committee members noted, however, that they did not believe that the evidence demonstrated a causal association.

-2 In the course of their review of the literature, the Committee considered the report of the Agent Orange Scientific Task Force.
+2. In the course of their review of the literature, the Committee considered the report of the Agent Orange Scientific Task Force.
 The Committee agreed with a review prepared by Dr. Whitlock.
 In his review, he noted that the studies cited by the Agent Orange Scientific Task Force contained one or more of the following shortcomings: (1) In most of the reports, exposure to phenoxyacetic acid and/or chlorinated dioxins was inferred, and not documented.
 (2) In some cases, the populations studied were also exposed to other chemicals.
 (3) In almost none of the studies was there an attempt to demonstrate a dose-response relationship between (presumed) exposure and an adverse health effect(s).
 The lack of adequate exposure data, in the Committee's opinion, made it difficult (if not impossible) to draw firm conclusions from these epidemiologic studies.

 3. The Committee commented that while the Agent Orange Scientific Task Force also recognized this limitation on the inferences one could draw from the literature, it provided no new data or novel analyses that addressed the problem.
 The Committee also stated that the Task Force failed to document its approach to "synthesizing all of the available data to determine their overall or aggregate meaning."
-In the Committee's optnion, the absence of such documentation makes the Task Force's conclusions scientifically indefensible.
+In the Committee's opinion, the absence of such documentation makes the Task Force's conclusions scientifically indefensible.

-4. The Committee also noted that the Task Force implied that the possible adverse health effects of phenoxyacetic acids and/or chiorinated dioxins depended not only upon exposure to the compund of interest but also upon the genetic makeup of the individual and his/her exposure to other chemical substances.
-The Task Force provided no new data or information that addressed these issues.
+4. The Committee also noted that the Task Force implied that the possible adverse health effects of phenoxyacetic acids and/or chlorinated dioxins depended not only upon exposure to the compund of interest but also upon the genetic makeup of the individual and his/her exposure to other chemical substances.
+The Task Force provided no new data, or information that addressed these issues.